mathriddle/ColabTurtlePlus/README.md

 `clear()` -> Clear any drawing on the screen.

+`reset()` -> Reset most (but not all) of the default values.
+Clears the drawing and moves turtle back to the middle of the drawing window.

 `write(obj, align=, font=)` -> Writes the string equivalent of any value to the screen. `align` and `font` **named** parameters can be given as arguments optionally. `align` must be one of `"left","center","right"`.
 It specifies where to put the text with respect to the turtle. `font` must be a tuple of three values like `(20, "Arial", "bold")`.
 The first value is the size, second value is the font family (only the ones that your browser natively supports must be used), the third value is font style that must be one of `"normal","bold","italic","underline"`.

 `shape(sh)` -> Takes a shape name `sh` and transforms the main character's look.
-This library only has `'circle'`, `'turtle'`, and `'arrow'` shapes available.
+This library has `'classic'`, `'turtle'`, `'circle'`, `'arrow'`, `'triangle'`, `'square'`, `'ring'`, `'blank'`, and `'turtle2'` shapes available, with `'classic'` as the default.
 If no argument is supplied, this function returns the name of the current shape.
+The `'turtle'` shape is the one that Tolga Atam included in his original ColabTurtle version.
+Use `'turtle2'` for the polygonal turtle shape form turtle.py.
+The circle shape from the original ColabTurtle was renamed `'ring'`.

+`shapesize(stretch_wid=None, stretch_len=None, outline=None) | turtlesize()` -> Scale the size of the turtle.
+The turtle will be displayed stretched according to its stretchfactors: `stretch_wid` is stretchfactor perpendicular to its orientation, `stretch_len` is stretchfactor in direction of its orientation, `outline` determines the width of the shapes’s outline.

 `setworldcoordinates(llx,lly,urx,ury)` -> Set up user-defined coordinate system and switch to mode “world”.
 This should be done immediately after initializing the turtle window.\
 * `llx` : x-coordinate of lower left corner of canvas